DrSchimke/assert/README.md

 PHP library heavily inspired by [beberlei/assert](https://github.com/beberlei/assert).

-The purpose is a light-weight php library mainly for validating method parameters.
+The purpose is a lightweight php library mainly for validating method parameters.
+The library's API is fluent DSL like.

 ## Installation